Skip to main content

 Prerequisites for each investigation are listed in the teacher guide.
 A good way to find out what your students may know before beginning the investigation is to administer the short pretest provided.
 Another method is to begin the investigation by introducing the phenomenon, and conducting a class discussion to construct a Driving Question Board.

-Is there anywhere in the investigation to help with improving the inclusion and equity of student learning?
+Is there anywhere in the investigation to help with improving inclusive student learning?

 Each investigation contains one or more questions to invite personal funds of knowledge and world views.
-These “DEI questions” are identified in the teacher guide for each investigation.
-In addition, supplementary materials exist for some investigations, and you can get more ideas for resources by discussing your questions with other educators through our community of practice.
+These inclusion questions are identified in the teacher guide for each investigation and may be used for discussion.
+In addition, open-ended questions offer opportunities for students to construct answers using their own thought processes.

 What is a Community of Practice?